MarcelEindhoven/bga-verdant/Design.md

 # Use cases
 ## Players
 The board game Verdant is played by 4 players.
 Some of those players may be AI players.
 AI players are controlled by the server.
-Real players have a browser UI
+Human players have a standard BGA browser UI

+## Variants
+The rule book describes the following variants
+- Family
+- Default
+- Advanced
+- Solo

 ## Game start
 -  All items are created